errsole/errsole.js/README.md

 ## Upcoming Features

-* **Data Retention:** You can specify the number of days you wish to keep your application logs.
+* **Data Retention:** You can specify the number of days you wish to keep your app logs.

 ## Contribution and Support